-Click to enlargeToona Sinensis
+Click to enlargeToona Tree

 The pinker or redder the new growth, the greater the bioactive properties.
 As you can see from the photo at left, our Toona trees offer fluorescent pink new growth that is showier than any flower.
 But you can amp up the display by planting mid-season hot pink tulips at the feet of the Toona tree and what gardener doesn't want to do that?